Specialty：Plant Genomics & Systems Biology

 I currently teach two graduate courses in genomics and systems biology (SCSC 654 and SCSC 655) crossed linked with three intercollege programs, GENE (Genetics), MEPS (Molecular and Environmental Plant Science) and BIOT (Professional Program in Biotechnology).

-SCSC, GENE and MEPS 654: Analysis of Complex Genomes Syllabus
+SCSC, GENE, MEPS, and BIOT 654: Analysis of Complex Genomes Syllabus

-SCSC, GENE and MEPS 655: Analysis of Complex Genomes (Labs) Syllabus
+SCSC, GENE, MEPS and BIOT 655: Analysis of Complex Genomes (Labs) Syllabus